elizabeth-millicanbxsy/notes/README.md

 # 2024-01-05
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, always strive for clarity and simplicity in your solutions.
 Avoid unnecessary complexity; it breeds bugs and hinders maintenance.
 Remember that code is read far more often than it is written, so write with future readers in mind.
 And lastly, embrace the power of modularity and reusable components to enhance maintainability and scalability."

+# 2024-01-06
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, always strive for simplicity in your designs and solutions.
+Complex systems are more prone to bugs, harder to maintain, and less comprehensible by others.
+Remember that clarity trumps cleverness; write code that's easy to read, understand, and debug.
+Continuously refactor and aim to reduce complexity whenever possible.
+And finally, embrace modularity as it allows for easier testing, scalability, and reusability."